 Private Sessions are available Monday through Saturday 7:30 a.m. to 7:30 p.m.
 If you are new to Pilates and want to take group equipment classes, you must do a preparatory series.
-This is a series of two to four sessions at a reduced rate that are scheduled in advance to prepare you for group classes.
+This is a series of two sessions at a reduced rate that are scheduled in advance to prepare you for group classes.
 The preparatory series can be completed privately one on one or with a friend.

 Group Classes are held at various times throughout the week.
 Pre registration is by text or in person.Depending on the skill level of attendees you may use reformer, springboard and/or chair.
 Classes are mixed level and small group size, maximum of 4 participants.